History

 HIST 374: America's Wars in Asia

 A study of Japanese historical and institutional development in the early modern and modern periods, from the 15th century to the present.
-Topics include the Tokugawa period; Meiji Restoration and modernization; periods of colonialism, imperialism and militarism; postwar recovery and the economic miracle; and the challenges of the late 20th and early 21st centuries.
+Topics include the Tokugawa period; the Meiji Restoration and modernization; the periods of colonialism, imperialism and militarism; postwar recovery and the economic miracle; and the challenges of the late 20th and early 21st centuries.
 Explores economic, political, social, intellectual and international perspectives.
-Attention to prominent theories of development as applied to Japan.
+Attention to prominent theories of development.

 HIST 378: History of South Africa